binbashar/le-ref-architecture-doc/docs/work-with-us/testimonials.md

     🌎 **Company website:**  [tunubi.com](https://www.tunubi.com/)

-    - [x] *"Binbash was fundamental in supporting us in building a scalable, high-performance and secure AWS Cloud architecture, leveraging all of the industry leading DevOps concepts from the very start.
-Such us their main product Leverage an its 100% Infra as Code approach.
-    Most significantly, their exceptional commitment to doing the right thing and always maintaining a positive mindset is one of the key reasons why we love working with them.
-Binbash has not only earned our highest endorsement, but also our complete trust."*
+    - [x] *"Binbash helped us build a resilient, future-proof infrastructure in record time.
+    They will not only do things for you, they will transfer all the knowledge and make you part of the decision.
+They are always thinking about re-usability, security and scale.
+    The Binbash team is not only technically proficient but they are really nice human beings."*

 !!! info "[Juan Manuel Rodrigo | CTO @ Latam Fintech / Banking / Insurtech Industries](https://www.linkedin.com/in/jmrodrigopmp/)"